Short film nominees comforted that win or lose, their work will live on in hearts of dozens - The Beaverton

 Short film nominees comforted that win or lose, their work will live on in hearts of dozens

-– An Oscar nomination can bring with tremendous accolades, career opportunities and, for nominees of the categories, a huge uptick in their viewership, potentially reaching double digits.
+– An Oscar nomination can bring with tremendous accolades, career opportunities and, for nominees of the short categories, a huge uptick in their viewership, potentially reaching double digits.

 “I can’t believe it’s actually happening,” said Ben Proudfoot, director of The Queen of , nominated for ‘Best Documentary Short Subject’.
 “I put this on my Tinder profile right away.
 Who knows, I might even achieve my dream of someday getting an agent.”